rikudoukarthik/rikudou/content/blog/11_kenbunshoku/index.md

 <div style="text-align: center;">
 <figure>
     <img src="activate-adv-kenbunshoku.png" align="middle">
-    <figcaption>I asserted higher control over my Haki so that Future Vision only activated when required.</figcaption>
+    <figcaption>I gained better control over my Haki so that Future Vision only activated when required.</figcaption>
 </figure>
 </div>

 I only realised the full scope of this newfound ability when the range maps for all species in the country finished plotting---and it didn't take long.
 My naive estimate of 9.2 hours was absolutely decimated: all 942 maps were plotted in 19 minutes!
 I was initially just amused; later, I realised that the problem had now flipped and I now had to catch up with this future-walking and finish the rest of the code in time.
 Eventually, I was in a daze and felt like I had almost become mad with power!

-> I can see a bit into the future, too...
-I saw that I was going to beat you!
-> --- Monkey D. Luffy

 <div style="text-align: center;">
 <figure>